Can My Employer Change My Roster Without Asking? Roster Change Rights Australia 2026

 When can you refuse a roster change?

-You may have grounds to refuse a roster change if: the employer did not give the required notice under your award, the change would result in unreasonable additional hours (section 62 of the Fair Work Act), the change conflicts with your caring or family responsibilities and you have a flexible work arrangement in place, the change would breach your employment contract (e.g., your contract specifies 'Monday to Friday, 9am-5pm'), or the change is being made as a form of adverse action (punishment for exercising a workplace right).
-For part-time employees, your agreed hours and days are set out in your employment agreement — your employer generally cannot change these without your agreement.
-If you are asked to work additional hours beyond your agreed part-time hours, these should be treated as overtime and paid at overtime rates.
+You may have grounds to refuse a roster change if: the employer didn't give the required notice under your award, the change would result in unreasonable additional hours (section 62 of the Fair Work Act), the change conflicts with your caring or family responsibilities and you've a flexible work arrangement in place, the change would breach your employment contract (e.g., your contract specifies 'Monday to Friday, 9am-5pm'), or the change is being made as a form of adverse action (punishment for exercising a workplace right).
+For part-time employees, your agreed hours and days are set out in your employment agreement — your employer generally can't change these without your agreement.
+If you're asked to work additional hours beyond your agreed part-time hours, these should be treated as overtime and paid at overtime rates.

 Roster changes and part-time employees